bem/bem-sdk/README.md

 BEM-entities can be defined with a help of js-object with the following fields:

 * `block` — block's name.
-The field is required because it is impossible for any BEM-entity to exist.
+The field is required because block is the only independent BEM-entity.
 * `elem` — element's name.
 * `modName` — modifier's name.
 * `modVal` — modifier's value.